Technology-Luddite/Debloating-Windows-11/README.md

 ---

+> [!WARNING]
+> **Danger, Danger - Will Robinson!!!** > Changing your Windows OS setting may cause issues that I have not seen in my testing while writing this.
+This is a **Buyer Beware** use at your own risk, we are all adults and I cannot hold your hand and pour you a cup of tea for your tears!

+---

 ## 🚀 Deployment & The Quick-Start Guard

 Because Windows enforces strict security protections around PowerShell scripts by default, executing raw scripts directly can result in an `UnauthorizedAccess` error due to execution policies.